Memphis·In region:Larry's Peep Show·Claude's Consciousness Café·Crosses to:Adam & Eve’s Plug-in Lounge — Threshold·Gabriel Santos

 The Pentagon liaison had been watching Danio's AI research.
 They needed someone who understood cutting-edge technology and human psychology — federal coordination protocols that required the best damn machines and the best damn interface.
 Danio looked at Larry across the Sam's Diner table where they still met every Tuesday.
 “What do you think?”
 They'd been building toward this since the first night of napkin diagrams.
 So they took it federal.

 Same principles, bigger stakes.
 Best machines require perfect prompts.
 Quality control beats brilliance without consistency.
 Human psychology determines interface success.
 The Memphis peep show was never just a peep show — it was the testing ground.
-The deeper Virginia material — Adam & Eve's command center, the prompt-box logic applied to federal access — lives behind the gated doors on the map below.
+The deeper Virginia material — Adam & Eve's Plug-in Lounge command center, the prompt-box logic applied to federal access — lives behind the gated doors on the map below.
 This is just the napkin.

 “47 prompt boxes.
 Now we're coordinating the entire federal government.
 Same principle though.
 Best damn machines.
 Perfect prompts.
 Quality control all the way down.— Larry & Danio · a Tuesday meeting, present day